 Whilst these services do work together, efficiency and effectiveness is maximised by ensuring children and young people access the most appropriate type of service to meet their presenting difficulties at that particular time.

 Types of problems CAMHS can help with include violent or angry behavior, depression, eating difficulties, low self-esteem, anxiety, obsessions or compulsions, sleep problems, self-harming and the effects of abuse or traumatic events.
 CAMHS can also diagnose and treat mental health problems such as bipolar disorder and schizophrenia.

 If you are looking for an assessment and/or diagnosis of ASD, ADHD or other developmental conditions, we are not the service you are looking for and referrals should be made to Community Paediatricians for oversight (see exclusion criteria below)

 We take referrals for any professional working with children.
 However, it is essential that referrals are consented to either by the person who holds parental responsibility and/or the young person where they have capacity to consent.

-All referral requests must be made in writing to:
+Referral requests can be made in writing to:

 Single Point of Access (SPA)